DTNetwork/fb_data_scraper/README.md

 # FB Data Scraper

 Can be used to get Posts and Comments using FB API.
+Integrate [`fb_token_generator`](https://github.com/scottydelta/fb_token_generator) to get new access token every hour and use it to get fb data continously without having to manually replace token.

 ## Setup